Isn't it Time?

 This scholarship is available for candidates 16-19 years old who are pursuing a Private Pilot or Sport Pilot certificate, and for candidates 15-19 years old who are pursuing a Glider Pilot certificate.

-The Chapter has selected Jacob Garvey for the 2022 Ray Scholarship.
+The Chapter has selected Aiden Scherer for the 2023 Ray Scholarship.

 Scholar Eligibility and Requirements